darrylsosborne/amazon-efs-workshop/workshop/5-scale-out/README.md

 This AWS CloudFormation stack will automatically create a fleet of EC2 spot instances that will download objecst from S3 in parallel.

 Click the link below to create the AWS CloudFormation stack in your account and desired AWS region.
-This region must an existing Amazon EFS file system which you will use with this tutorial.
+This region must an existing Amazon EFS file system which you will use with this workshop.

+Use parameters so this workload runs in VPC1.
+Use the file system id of the file system in VPC1 and select the default VPC security group and two subnets in VPC1.

 | AWS Region Code | Region Name |